baileedastugue/udemy_courses/README.md

 | Advanced React and Redux | 0% |
 | GraphQL with React: The Complete Developers Guide | 0% |
 | Java Programming Masterclass for Software Developers | 0% |

+aka courses I bought during a Udemy sale / in a state of euphoria during said Udemy sale.
 ---

 One repo to house all my learning - perhaps I will actually update these percentages as I go?
 Who is to say.